The Club Ed Certificate in Developmental Editing of Fiction Program

 - Editorial Toolkit: Coaching Writers (instructor-led)

-- NEW!
-Editing Short Stories and Novellas (instructor-led)
+- Editing Short Stories and Novellas (instructor-led)

-- NEW!
-Explorations: Editing Literary Fiction (instructor-led)
+- Explorations: Editing Literary Fiction (instructor-led or self-paced)

-- NEW!
-Explorations: Editing Memoir (instructor-led)
+- Explorations: Editing Memoir (instructor-led)

-- NEW!
-Editing Science Fiction and Fantasy (instructor-led)
+- Editing Science Fiction and Fantasy (instructor-led)

 You must take the instructor-led Advanced Developmental Editing class OR the self-paced Developmental Editing Practicum.